 In addition, he has served as chairman, sole arbitrator and co-arbitrator in more than 20 international arbitrations under the ICC Rules, the Swiss Rules, the Stockholm Chamber of Commerce Rules and in ad hoc arbitration.

-Mr Roney is a co-founder and executive committee member of the Foundation for International Arbitration Advocacy (FIAA).
-In addition, he is a co-chair of the ICC commission on arbitration task force on National Rules of Procedure for Recognition and Enforcement of Foreign Arbitral Awards pursuant to the New York Convention of 1958; a member of the executive committee of the ICC national committee for Canada; and a member of the advisory board of the Uniform Law Conference of Canada International Arbitration Legislation Project.
+Mr Roney is co-founder and chair of the executive committee of the Foundation for International Arbitration Advocacy (FIAA).
+Among other engagements, he is also a co-chair of the ICC commission on arbitration task force on National Rules of Procedure for Recognition and Enforcement of Foreign Arbitral Awards pursuant to the New York Convention of 1958 and a member of the executive of the ICC Canada arbitration committee.
 He speaks and publishes regularly on international arbitration topics.

-This biography is an extract from The International Who's Who of Commercial Arbitration which can be purchased from our Shop.
+This biography is an extract from Who's Who Legal: Arbitration which can be purchased from our Shop.

 It is not possible to buy entry into any Who's Who Legal publication